MiriamRehema/Project-1-Miriam/README.md

 This website allows  easy  registration of motorbikes owned by people in Kenya.

-It includes a database for the people who have registered their motorbikes.

 This can help the government or other organizations to follow the usage of motorbikes  in case any issue arises.